 Housing allowance rates were increased enough so that the median out-of-pocket “off-base” housing cost was completely eliminated for members by pay grade, location, and dependency status.
 The Military Services also entered into numerous public-private ventures (PPVs) designed to eliminate inadequate government housing by leveraging private sector financing, expertise, and innovation to provide necessary housing faster and more efficiently than traditional Military Construction processes would allow.

 Authorized the monthly Basic Allowance for Housing (BAH) rates to be set at 99 percent (vs. 100 percent) of the median rental housing costs.
+99 percent of service members’ housing costs are covered.

 Authorized monthly BAH rates to be set at 95 percent (vs. 99 percent) of the median rental housing costs; phased in 1.0 percent increments per year over 4 years.
+98 percent of service members’ housing costs are covered.